zschreib1/vocaplus-ios-app/README.md

 ## FUNCTIONALITY
 This coding excerpt implements:
-- looking up a word in **The Oxford Dictionary**, and
+- *looking up* a word in The Oxford Dictionary,
-- saving it to a SQLite database.
+- *saving* it to a SQLite database, and
+- *displaying* it's definition.

 ## USER INTERFACE
 The segments implement a pared-down user interface, i.e: